SMArt 155

-SMArt 155 is a German 155 mm artillery round, designed for a long range, indirect fire top attack role against armoured vehicles.
-The SMArt carrier shell contains two submunitions with infrared sensor and millimeter wave radar, which descend over the battlefield on ballutes and attack hardened targets with explosively formed penetrator warheads.
-Built with multiple redundant self-destruct mechanisms.
-They fall outside of the category of submunition weapons which were later prohibited by the 2008 Convention on Cluster Munitions.
+The SMArt 155 is a German 155 mm guided artillery round designed for a long-range, indirect fire top-attack role against armoured vehicles.
+The projectile was developed in 1989 by Diehl BGT Defence in Überlingen, Germany, with Rheinmetall and started full-rate production for the German Army in 1998.
+It consists of a 47 kg heavy artillery projectile containing two autonomous, sensor-fused, "fire-and-forget" submunitions.

+Due to the submunitions, it has been considered by some to be a cluster munition.
+As of 2008, representatives of the German defense ministry have referred to it as not being classified as submunition weapons, which were prohibited by the 2008 Convention on Cluster Munitions.

+Description

-The name SMArt 155 is a contraction of its German name Suchzünder Munition für die Artillerie 155 (meaning "sensor-fuse munition for 155mm artillery").
-SMArt is manufactured by GIWS mbh (Gesellschaft für Intelligente WirkSysteme mbH), a partnership between German armaments companies Rheinmetall and Diehl BGT Defence.
+The name SMArt 155 is a contraction of its German name, Suchzünder Munition für die Artillerie 155 (meaning "sensor-fuse munition for 155mm artillery").

+History

-The projectile entered development in 1989, and GIWS started full-rate production for the German Army in 1997.
-SMArt was first deployed by the Bundeswehr in 2000, and has been sold to the armies of Switzerland, Greece and Australia.
+The projectile was developed in 1989, and GIWS started full-rate production for the German Army in 1998.

 Design

 SMArt 155 is a 155 mm NATO artillery round designed to be fired from the Panzerhaubitze 2000 and the M109 howitzers, including the Paladin variant.
 It consists of a 47 kg heavy artillery projectile containing two autonomous, sensor-fused, fire-and-forget submunitions.
 The submunitions each contain a high-penetration EFP warhead for use against heavy armoured fighting vehicles such as main battle tanks.
 The EFP warhead uses a heavy metal liner.

-After the submunition is released it opens a parachute.
-While slowly descending, the submunition rotates, scanning the area below with an infra-red sensor and a millimeter wave radar.
+After the submunition is released, it opens a parachute.
+While slowly descending, the submunition rotates, scanning the area below with an infrared sensor and a millimeter wave radar.

-Utilization of several types of sensors allows SMArt 155 to be used in all terrain types and weather conditions.
+The utilization of several types of sensors allows SMArt 155 to be used in all terrain types and weather conditions.

 Operation

+1: A SMArt 155 round is fired from a standard NATO 155mm artillery tube.

+2: The round flies on a ballistic arc, with a range of 27.5 km.

+3: Mid-flight, a time fuze ignites an ejection charge in the nose that pushes the submunitions out of the base of the projectile.

+4: The submunitions deploy parachutes and independently fall over the target area while scanning for targets.

+5: Once a submunition detects a target vehicle beneath it, it detonates its explosive payload.
+This creates a high-velocity explosively formed projectile which strikes the target vehicle from above, where the armour is relatively weak, for maximum effect.

 Competing systems

 US artillery largely deploys the M712 Copperhead laser-guided round for the anti-tank role.

-GIWS formed a partnership with US defence contractor Alliant Techsystems, hoping to sell SMArt 155 to the United States armed forces; to date no sale has been made.
+GIWS formed a partnership with US defence contractor Alliant Techsystems, hoping to sell SMArt 155 to the United States armed forces; As of 2002, no sale had been made.
 The US developed the similar M898 SADARM system (which also descended on a ballute to attack the top surfaces of armoured vehicles), but this was discontinued in favour of the GPS guided M982 Excalibur round.

 SMArt 155 is very similar to the 155 BONUS system; BONUS descends on a system of winglets rather than a parachute.